 In baseball, two-way talents are the exception rather than the rule.

-There are the anomalies, like second-ranked Rays prospect Brendan McKay the Angels' Shohei Ohtani.
+There are the anomalies, like Rays' Brendan McKay and the Angels' Shohei Ohtani.
 Going back in time, one notable pitcher in the first half of the 20th century turned out to be such a prodigious slugger that his dominance on the mound is all but forgotten.

 If you're thinking of Babe Ruth, you're on the right track.
 Buzz Arlett, known as "the Babe Ruth of the Minor Leagues," played all of 121 Major League games across one season in 1931.